princess

 She was sitting there listening to the stories of some stylish Japanese man, laughing at every motion of his body or every hint of a joke.
 He was maybe 30 years old, his dark hair was cut almost like John Lennon’s on the cover of A Hard Day’s Night.
 Probably an artist, I thought.
 Or a bioinformatician.
 Esmeralda’s gems of eyes did not stray from the handsome Japanese.
 I walked by her, changing my seat, with the hope she might take notice of my existence.
 There I sat in the middle of the train, the part that turns, where the seats are less comfortable, listening to the hum of their conversation.
 Each mirthful laugh of hers only hurt me more.

 “Come quick,” a woman of Boston said, motioning to me.
 She was dressed up like a British postal worker from the time of the Second World War, and had her blonde hair tied back in a thick, golden braid.
-“He seems to have spontaneously combusted,” she said.
+“He seems to have spontaneously combusted!” she said.
 “Run!
-Others might start to combust!”
-The British postal worker easily outpaced me as I ran up the hill, passing by a familiar bookstore, one I had visited each time I was on assignment in Boston.
+Others might start to combust!
+It could cause a chain reaction!”
+The British postal worker easily outpaced me as I ran up the hill, passing by a familiar bookstore, one I had visited every time.

 My pace slowed though as I reached the edge of the square, even though we were all engulfed in a gray haze.
 I wondered why I just couldn’t be bothered to run away from things anymore.
 There was no immediacy to my flight.
 Maybe I didn’t care if I would be spontaneously combusted that day?
 If it didn’t happen on that day, it could have happened on any other.
-All I could think about was Esmeralda Kask and how she had ignored me again.
-Why did she ignore me?
+All I could think about was Esmeralda Kask and how she had ignored me.
+Why did she do that?

 My running slowed to a half-hearted jog.